port-labs/port-docs/docs/api-providers/gitops/gitops.md

 Our GitHub app allows you to quickly and easily map out your Software Catalog, according to your existing code repositories and projects.

-You can install the our GitHub App by following [our installation guide](../../exporters/github-exporter/installation.md) to get started.
+You can install the our GitHub App by following [our installation guide](../../exporters/github-exporter/installation.md).

 ## What Does Our GitHub Application Offer You?​